coredao-org/dapp-tutorial/04-Pyth Pull Oracles/README.md

 **Error**: no matching function (argument="name", value="updatePrice", code=INVALID_ARGUMENT, version=abi/5.7.0)

 **Solution**: Ensure the ABI file is up-to-date and contains the correct function names.

-# Building a Staking Dapp on Core

-## 🔄 Updates

-The following updates were made to improve and maintain the Staking DApp project:

-- **Hardhat Configuration Updated**: Modified the `hardhat.config.js` to reflect updated settings, including compiler versions and new chain configurations.
-- **Deployment to Latest Core Testnet**: Contracts were successfully deployed to the latest Core Testnet with **Chain ID 1114**.
-- **Frontend Integration**: The frontend logic was updated to interact with the **latest deployed contract address** on Chain ID 1114.